 What are the Farne Islands?

 The Farne Islands consist of 28 islands - many of which are submerged at high tide.
 The islands are divided into two groups, the Inner Farnes and the Outer Farnes.
 The main Inner islands are Inner Farne, Knoxes Reef and East and West Wideopen (which are all joined together at low tide) and Megstone; the main Outer islands are Staple, Brownsman, North and South Wamses, Big Harcar and Longstone.
-The National Trust looks after the Islands, and visitors can land on Inner Farne and Staple at certain times of year.
+The National Trust looks after the Islands, and visitors can land on Inner Farne ( open 21 June) and Staple (closed 2021) at certain times of year.

 Where, how and how much?